GeyserMC/GeyserWiki/_docs/geyser/translations.md

 |Chinese Traditional (Taiwan)|zh_tw|

 ### Additional languages
-These languages are also supported, and are available in the Bedrock client using [this](https://www.curseforge.com/minecraft-bedrock/addons/translations-for-minecraft) resource pack.
+These languages are also supported, and are available in the Bedrock client using [the Translations for Minecraft resource pack](https://www.curseforge.com/minecraft-bedrock/addons/translations-for-minecraft).

 |Name                        |Code |
 |----------------------------|-----|